-July is the month that brings hight of summer and so for this month’s batch of fresh resources, we have some hot new tools from some well-established as well as novice developers.
+July is the month that brings the height of summer, and so for this month’s batch of fresh resources, we have some hot new tools from some well-established as well as novice developers.

-The list has quite an interesting mix of tools ranging from Sketch library by the WordPress community which will allow you to create WordPress interface prototype, a handful of tools extending React.js and Vue.js, and a couple of references to level up your development skills.
+The list has quite an interesting mix of tools ranging from Sketch library by the WordPress community, which will allow you to create a WordPress interface prototype, to a handful of tools extending React.js and Vue.js, and a couple of references to level up your development skills.
 Let’s check them out.

 vue-native CLI.
 If you’re already familiar with Vue.js, this could be a suitable framework to build a mobile application.